-SECOND UNIVERSITY EXAMINATION in LAW Honours.
+SECOND UNIVERSITY E XAMINATION in LAW Honours.
+The Grade of H Honours.
 The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours G brade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours G rade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
+Second Class Honours Gr rade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Gr rade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
 Third Class Honours: 45%).
-An aggregate of not less than 450/1000 marks (i.e. Exemptions: All passed modules carry years subsequent to the av an exemption, which is limited to a period of five academic ward of the exemption.
-Supplemental Examinations: governing the Suppl Book of Modules (www.ucc.ie/modules/) for requirements lemental Examination for individual modules.
-Note: for is no Supplemental Examination.
+An aggregate of not less than 450/1000 marks (i.e. Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
+Note: for some modules there is no Supplemental Examination.
 Examination Board Examination, where Examination Board, o achieve the pass standard for the year at the Summer must repeat all failed/absent modules at the Supplemental there is provision to do so and if not disallowed by the or in a Repeat Year (see below).
-Marks from all passed forward to the Supplemental Examination. n rule is then applied to the combination of marks carried odules and marks obtained in repeated modules. progression, and the t a Supplemental Examination: In determining aggregation, e calculation of honours, the maximum mark that will be s a pass - 40%.
-The actual mark achieved by the candidate he student record.
-Repeat Year Examinations: individual repeat candic rear may do so under one of the following mechanisms, dates choosing whichever mechanism best suits his/her re eligible for the award of Honours in the first Repeat Year
+Marks from all passed orward to the Supplemental Examination. rule is then applied to the combination of marks carried dules and marks obtained in repeated modules. progression, and the the a Supplemental Examination: In determining aggregation, calculation of honours, the maximum mark that will be a pass - 40%.
+The actual mark achieved by the candidate me student record.
+Repeat Year Examinations: individual repeat candid ear may do so under one of the following mechanisms, lates choosing whichever mechanism best suits his/her e eligible for the award of Honours in the first Repeat Year